The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 What should I do if I don't agree?

 If you disagree with the number of rooms the council says you need, you should seek advice from a welfare benefits adviser.

 What if you can't afford to pay 'bedroom tax'?

 If the 'bedroom tax' rules affect you, you might be worried about how you'll get by with less money.
 Remember, though, that you should always prioritise your rent payments.
 After all, if you fall into arrears you could lose your home.

 Have a good look over your budget and see whether there are any savings you could make here and there.
 There may be tax credits or state benefits that you're entitled to but not claiming.
-Remember, if you're not very good at budgeting, the thinkmoney Personal Account could do it for you.
+Remember, if you're not very good at budgeting, the thinkmoney Managed Current Account could do it for you.
 It can be set up to receive your housing benefit, pay it to your landlord - and then put a certain amount of your own money aside to make up for the 'bedroom tax'.
 Just talk to one of our Money Managers when you apply to see what they can do.
 It can also handle other aspects of your monthly budgeting.
 Click here to learn more about how it works.

 However, if you can't see any other option, you may need to consider moving to a smaller home in your area.
 If there's nothing suitable for you locally, you may have to move out of the area altogether.